 Make sure you’re aware of when you’re being manipulated, and decide for yourself if it’s worth it.
 Know that each of the social media platforms is competing with you for your time and attention, which are extremely valuable.
 Do they deserve it?
 Be certain that you’re using them, and not vice versa.

-Make sure you having lots of really real life, as an antidote to the digital world.
+Make sure you’re having lots of really real life, as an antidote to the digital world.
 Put your phone out of reach for a while.
 Play some soccer in the mud.
-Be a sympathetic listener for someone having a rough time.
+Be a sympathetic in-person listener for someone having a rough time.
 Get together with friends for old-fashioned board games.
 Hug a person you love.
 Be real more often than you are digital.

 Don’t be on your phone in class.
 I know everyone’s doing it, but trust me.
 No human can take in knowledge properly while on their phone.

 And if you haven’t already, please turn on NightShift on your iPhone, or install f.lux (or Redshift, or Sunset Screen, etc. etc.) to make the light from your device a warmer colour that won’t strain your eyes and keep you awake WAY past your bedtime.